fduplessis01/hrext06-myCruddyApp/README.md

 - [x] Display stored value in proper div

 ### Next Sprint (what are we trying to code)
-Examples: Replace with your own.
+Discription - interactive recipe folder
+- [ ] input recipes and store on localStorage
+- [ ] get new recipes from google
+- [ ] store new recipes on localStorage
+- [ ] edit stored recipes on localStorage
+- [ ] print out stored recipes
+- [ ] share recipes via email, facebook etc.
-- [ ] animate when new data is added
+- [ ] add comments to recipes when you tested them out and give a star rating
-- [ ] color code the data by timestape (older more greyed out)
+- [ ] color code by star rating
+- [ ] store recipes according to different categories
-- [ ] Read from yelp api to get good bagel advice in a city
+- [ ] print out a shopping list for ingredience
+- [ ]
+- [ ]
+- [ ]
+- [ ]
 - [ ] save my local storage to a remote storage for back up

 - [ ] Optional: Host on repl.it (html,css, js)